 That's how your dashboard looks like after you've signed up.

 branches in this repository.
 The next step for you is to select the branch you want Nevercode to scan for projects from.
-To do this you just have to select a branch from the dropdown.
-If you've chosen the branch, you can hit the green "select branch" button to proceed.
-(Note that you can change the branch later.)

 We're scanning your repo, looking for apps to build.

+- Select a project or a workspace.
 The Project selection here means a directory in your repository where your Ionic configuration file

 Configuring your project.

 Usually Ionic applications depend on additional Node modules.
 Nevercode installs the dependencies listed out in your project's

 npm install right after your repository is cloned for building.